bowens8/Recipeo/README.md

 The **Sort by** dropdown on the Ingredients tab reorders the list — alphabetically (A–Z or Z–A), by when it was added (newest or oldest first), or by calories (high–low or low–high).
-Ingredients created before this feature existed just sort as the oldest of the bunch, since there's no real creation date to go on for those.
+Ingredients that already existed before this feature was added get a one-time automatic backfill the first time you sign in after updating, so date sorting works for them too — it's not their real historical creation date (there's no way to recover that), but it gives them a stable, consistent order instead of Recently/Oldest Added doing nothing for your existing library.

 ## Faster ingredient entry: autofill & bulk add